Chart Color Schemes

 Dayboro is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Dayboro, as per the latest Census, consisted of 98.6% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 92.2% houses and 7.9% other dwellings.
+In Dayboro, as per the latest Census evaluation, 98.6% of dwellings were houses, with the remaining 1.5% being semi-detached, apartments, or other types.
+This is compared to Brisbane metro's figures of 92.2% houses and 7.9% other dwellings.
 Home ownership in Dayboro stood at 36.4%, with mortgaged dwellings at 55.1% and rented ones at 8.5%.
 The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $2,080.
-The median weekly rent in Dayboro was recorded at $400, compared to Brisbane metro's $440.
+The median weekly rent in Dayboro was $400, compared to Brisbane metro's $440.
 Nationally, Dayboro's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing